What is NRO? Full Form, Meaning, & Features

 The NRO full form is Non-Resident Ordinary.
-This is the type of account that is specifically designed for Non-Resident Indians (NRIs) and only deals in Indian Rupees.
+This is the type of account that is specifically designed for Non-Resident Indians (NRIs) and deals in Indian Rupees and foreign currency(converted).
 The NRO a/c provides banking services in India for NRIs, managing income earned within the country or from Indian sources.
 This income can include rent, interest, pensions, or earnings from business returns and investments.
 An NRO account allows you to receive funds in either Indian or foreign currency.

 NRO accounts can be opened in various formats, such as savings accounts, fixed deposits, or recurring deposit accounts.
-NRIS need to open an NRO account because, upon gaining NRI status, they cannot open a regular savings account in India.
+NRIs need to open an NRO account because, upon gaining NRI status, they cannot open a regular savings account in India.
 They must either convert their existing account or open a new NRI account.
-Additionally, an NRO account means higher interest rates compared to standard savings accounts, which can help in building more savings.
+Additionally, an NRO account interest rate is higher than that of standard savings accounts, which can help in building more savings.

 Features of an NRO Account?